 Climb into a plane and fly off for a weekend visit with family and friends.
 Soar above your hometown, seeing streets and landmarks in entirely new ways.
 Or simply enjoy the serenity and silence of your own high-altitude “Zen.”
 Whatever inspires you to fly, AOPA has the resources you need to get the training and experience to earn your pilot’s license.
 We are a community of people who share a passion for aviation and we welcome the opportunity to get you onboard with us.
 Let’s chart your course.

 Wanting to fly and actually being able to fly are two different things.
 Before you commit to training, take a demonstration flight (Don't forget to have your pilot fill out your First Flight Certificate).
 This will give you a sense of what it is like to fly in a small airplane.
 You may even be invited to take the controls yourself.
 We bet that once you’ve caught the bug, you’ll never look back!Download Your Plan →

 Before you can take off, you’ve got to take in: becoming a pilot requires mastering a lot of information and skills.
 And it is not something that can be self-taught.
-You need to attend flight school.
+You need to attend flight school or learn from an independent instructor.
 Here are some tips on how to choose the right school for you, including your budget and your timeline.
 Think of this as your first of many “checklists,” one that will ensure you learn to fly successfully and safely.How to pick a Flight School →

 Before you invest time and money in pursuit of your private, student or recreational pilot certificate, you must pass a basic medical exam.
 Since you must have your medical certificate before you can solo, it is smart to do this first, so you can discover early whether or not you have health issues that could impact your ability to fly.
 Students pursuing a sport pilot, balloon, or glider certificate do not need to take the medical exam.